Vadapalle

+Pinapotu Gajendrudu built the Vadapalle Sri Venkateswara Swamy temple in 1759.
+He donated acres of land and ornaments to the temple.

-Civil Disobedience Movement (1930) - Unsung Flag Martyrs
+Civil Disobedience Movement (1930)

 The following residents of East Godavari district, Andhra Pradesh took part in the Civil Disobedience Movement (1930).
-On the occasion of the Sri Venkateswara swami Chariot/Car Festival (Rathotsavam) in Vadapalli, on 30 March 1931, along with the deity, a Tricolour flag and photos of Mahatma Gandhi, and some other national leaders adorned the car.
+On the occasion of the Sri Venkateswara Swami Rathotsavam at Vadapalli, on 30 March 1931, along with the deity, a Tricolour flag and photos of Mahatma Gandhi, and some other national leaders adorned the car.
 This was objected by the Government officials, and when the procession was about to start, the Sub-Inspector of Razolu removed the portraits of the national leaders.
-People resented the act and refused to draw the chariot (Ratham) without the portraits.
+People resented the act and refused to draw the chariot without the portraits.
 Over this issue, a riot broke out at Chinnavadapalli.
 Police arrested some people and lathi-charged others and the crowd retaliated by throwing stones and mud on the police.
 Police retaliated by indiscriminately firing on the crowd.
-When the police opened fire to quell it, they died.
+Bandaru Narayanaswamy, Tatapati Venkataraju and Vadapalli Gangachalam died due to gunshot wounds.